 Mount Mitchell State Park, NC

 Standing 6,684 feet above sea level, Mount Mitchell’s peak looks down on all others East of the Mississippi.
 Trails to the top are open all year dependent on cooperative weather, so be sure to check the park’s website for a weather advisory.
 While it is a sizeable mountain, there are trails to accommodate all sorts of hikers.
 The Balsam Nature Trail is only ¾ of a mile long and features an easy walking surface, while the Mount Mitchell trail is 6 miles long and should only be attempted by those seeking a good challenge.
+For the truly adventurous, climbing the highest peak east of the Mississippi is definitely one of the best Blue Ridge Mountains winter activities.

 Travel Time: 2 hours 30 minutes